By Nidhi Inamdarauthor-img

 Spring Boot is a popular open-source micro-framework actively supported by Pivotal that provides Java developers with a practical platform for building production-ready Spring applications.
 It simplifies the development process through automatic configuration and saves developers time that would otherwise be spent setting up and configuring their Spring applications.
 With Spring Boot, developers can quickly build robust Java applications without worrying about manual configuration.

-Watch out our blog on Spring vs Spring boot to get more idea about Spring boot Framework.
+Watch out for our blog on Spring vs Spring Boot to get more ideas about Spring Boot Framework.

 • Microservices: Simplifies microservices' development, deployment, and scaling in distributed systems.